Monthly Archives: March 2013

 Florida’s Department of Business and Professional Regulation (“DBPR”) is the state agency in charge of licensing and regulating businesses and professionals within Florida.
 The DBPR is under the control of the executive branch of government and governed by the Administrative Procedure Act, found in Chapter 120 of The Florida Statutes.
 The DBPR breaks down its regulation into businesses and professions.
 Read Full Post

 With the construction industry working again, construction companies are continuing to look for alternative and non-conventional methods of advertising their services in order to secure projects.
-Advertising can make the difference between an outstanding business year and “keeping the lights on”.
-Florida contractors have many new ways of promoting their businesses with the increased use of internet websites and the advent of social media outlets.
-Read Full Post
+Advertising can make the difference between an outstanding business year and “keeping the lights … Read Full Post

 Banking liability and avoidance of check scams: Enforcing deposit agreements when customers have been defrauded by Nigerian check scams